Skip to main content

 Search trends

-The last thing I want to show you is how to monitor your keywords so that you'll know when search trends change.
+Last but not least, let's go over how to monitor your keywords so that you'll know when search trends change.
 What’s popular this year may not be popular next year.
 Accordingly, you need to keep a close eye on the search volume of the keywords in your listings.

 SEO: the map that leads customers to your listings